pampa-labs/pampa-labs.github.io/docs/technical-writings/posts/ground-truths.md

 ## Ground Truth must be true

 So, what does a good Ground Truth look like?
-We don't always know the perfect answer, but we must know what information is needed to generate the correct answer.

-Also, *format* and *style* should be considered when defining the Ground Truth.
+When working with SMEs to create a Ground Truth dataset, you should expect them to provide:

+1. Essential information elements that must be present in any correct response
+2. Acceptable variations in how information can be presented
+3. Clear guidelines on tone and style requirements

+Given the probabilistic nature of LLMs, we can't expect them to produce identical answers every time.
+However, your experts should clearly define what constitutes a valid response, including both content requirements and presentation standards.
+This becomes your Ground Truth - not rigid, word-for-word templates, but rather a comprehensive specification that ensures consistency and accuracy across all responses.

 Let's look at the examples below: